g-leech/argmin-gravitas/_posts/2021-03-17-ai-risk-basics.markdown

 These systems did harm because they were too stupid to do what we ask (or because the humans deploying it are).

 What about a system harming us because it is too smart?
-Is there any real chance that advanced AI could ruin human potential on a grand scale?
+Is there any real chance that advanced AI could ruin us?

 #### Argument from caution